simseksevval/Space-Missions-EDA/README.md

 * The 'All Space Missions from 1957' dataset has been utilized for analyzing the launches.
 * The project covers various aspects such as:
 - data preprocessing
-**exploratory data analysis
+- exploratory data analysis
+- handling missing values
+- feature extraction
+- data visualization
-**handling missing values, feature extraction, data visualization, and comparing the relationships between features.
+- comparing the relationships between features